abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/basic_working1.rst

     Basically, the CP solver consists of three main components:

-    * the **search algorithm** that permits to traverse the search tree and to call the callbacks at the right moments;
+    * the **main search algorithm** that permits to traverse the search tree and to call the callbacks at the right moments;
     * the **Trail** that is responsible for reversibility (when backtracking, you have to restore the previous states) and
     * the **Queue** where the propagation takes place thanks to the ``Demon``\s.

-    In this section, we only discuss the search algorithm.
+    In this section, we only discuss the main search algorithm.

     We present a simplified version of the main search algorithm.
 Although far from being complete, it gathers all the necessary basic elements and allows you to understand